fcbg-platforms/eeg-wiki/doc/ant-neuro.rst

 The EEG amplifier is connected to the computer via a single USB-3 cable type-A to type-B. All data is transmitted via USB.
 It doesn't require any additional power supply and should run on battery.
-However, if the battery is low, it can be connected to an external DC power supply supplying 12V and 4 A. Typically, an XT-20000QC3 external power bank is used.
+However, if the battery is low, it can be connected to an external DC power supply supplying 12V and 4 A. Typically, an `XT-20000QC3`_ external power bank is used.

 .. warning::

-    Before connecting the power bank to the amplifier, make sure it is set to 12V.
+    Before connecting the power bank to the amplifier, make sure it is set to 12V or it will damange the amplifier.

 Additionally, the amplifier can be connected to auxiliary channels.
 ANT provides 4 auxiliary boxes, alphabetically labeled ``A``, ``B``, ``C``, and ``D``.
-The box ``A`` has active channels which records an external DC 5V power supply.
-Typically, a USB can be used, e.g. an USB from the XT-20000QC3 power bank.
+The box ``A`` has active channels which requires an external DC 5V power supply.
+Typically, a USB can be used, e.g. an USB from the `XT-20000QC3`_ power bank.
 The other boxes have passive bipolar channels.

 Auxiliary boxes should be connected in a daisy chain, alphabetically ordered.
 If all 4